BLCM/bl3mods/Aaron0000/Balands/README.md

 JAKOBS LEGENDARY GUNS
 ---------------------
-Bekah - No change.
+Bekah - No change other than a possible damage adjustment.

 Blade Fury - Melee damage bonus no longer factors in gear or skill bonuses.

-Clairovoyance - No change.
+Clairovoyance - No change other than a possible damage adjustment.

 Gatling Gun - Recoil-per-shot improved by 24%, accuracy improved by 33%, vertical recoil improved by 52.5%, horizontal recoil improved by 15%.

-Hand of Glory - No change.
+Hand of Glory - No change other than a possible damage adjustment.

 Lead Sprinkler - Splash radius set to 120, lowered speed of bonus projectiles by roughly 19%, improved accuracy by 50%, improved vertical recoil by 25%, improved horizontal recoil by 30%, improved recoil-per-shot by 20%.